 - 1. The attached Annex sets out a proposed response of Oxfordshire County Council to the Green Paper "Shaping the Future of Social Care Together".
 It reflects informal discussions with Cabinet colleagues and discussions at the Adult Services Scrutiny Committee on 15 October 2009.
 However, ultimate responsibility for this response lies with the Cabinet Member for Adult Services and the Leader of the Council (with responsibility for Finance). - 2.
 The financial implications are discussed in the response. - 3.
-This report will also be considered by the Cabinet Member for Adult Services.
+This report will also be considered by the Leader of the Council.